CIG-GitHub/py-vector/docs/invariants.md

 No mixed types.
 No implicit coercion except Python-standard numeric coercions.

-## 2. A PyTable is a list of column vectors
+## 2. A Table is a list of column vectors
 A table is:
-- a list of equal-length PyVectors
+- a list of equal-length Vectors
 - each vector is a column
 - row-major access is derived, not stored
 - nested tables are never allowed